mrdoob/three.js/threejs/lessons/threejs-fog.md

 Anything further than `far` is completely the fog color.
 Parts between `near` and `far` fade from their material color to the fog color.

-There's also `FogExp2` which grows expotentially with distance from the camera.
+There's also `FogExp2` which grows exponentially with distance from the camera.

 To use either type of fog you create one and and assign it to the scene as in